 Bacteria belonging to the genus Salmonella are an important cause of food poisoning of humans.
 In certain parts of the world, Salmonella are also an important cause of disease in poultry.
-The genus consists of over 2,400 different types – called serovars.
-The serovars that are most relevant to the poultry industry are housed in a species known as Salmonella enterica.
-A standard terminology for naming the serovars is now recommended by the World Health Organisation (WHO).
+The genus consists of over 2,400 different ‘types’ called serovars.
+The serovars that are most relevant to the poultry industry are of the species known as Salmonella enterica.
 As an example, one of the more important serovars is S. enterica serovar Typhimurium.
 For the rest of this sheet, a brief terminology where the genus and serovar (but not the species name) is provided will be used, i.e., S. Typhimurium.
 Within some serovars, further sub-divisions – called phage types (PT) – are also recognised, e.g. S. TyphimuriumPT135.

 Pullorum disease and fowl typhoid are septicaemic diseases that primarily affect chickens and turkeys, although other birds (quail, pheasants, ducks, peacocks and guinea fowl) are also susceptible.
-Pullorum disease – caused by S. Pullorum – was present in the commercial Australian poultry industry at a low level until the early 1970s but is now absent from the commercial industry.
-Fowl typhoid – caused by S. Gallinarum – has never been reported in Australia.
-Neither S. Pullorum or S. Gallinarum can infect humans and both share a common feature that is not found in any other Salmonella serovar – both serovars are non-motile.
+Pullorum disease (caused by S. Pullorum) was present in the commercial Australian poultry industry at a low level until the early 1970s but is now absent from the commercial industry.
+Fowl typhoid (caused by S. Gallinarum) has never been reported in Australia.
+Neither S. Pullorum or S. Gallinarum can infect humans and both are not found in any other Salmonella serovar – both serovars are non-motile.

 Both pullorum disease and fowl typhoid remain a problem in Central America, South America, Africa and parts of Asia.
 In these parts of the world, the disease is a significant cause of economic loss.

 The motile Salmonella serovars associated with both animals and humans are commonly called paratyphoid Salmonella.
 These paratyphoid Salmonella are found in virtually all animals – both wild and domestic.
-In some animals, the infection is free of clinical disease and simply results in intestinal carriage, while in other animals clinical disease can occur.
+In some animals, the infection is free of clinical disease and simply results in intestinal carriage, while clinical disease can occur in other animals.

 In chickens less than seven days old, exposure to paratyphoid Salmonella with some serovars may result in intestinal colonisation and persistent, prolonged (though intermittent) shedding in the faeces.
 Depending upon the health of the chickens and the virulence of the particular Salmonella, there may be some mortality associated with invasion of these Salmonella outside the gastro-intestinal tract.

 In mature chickens, clinical disease or mortality due to paratyphoid Salmonella is rarely seen.
 Depending upon the general health of the bird and the virulence of the particular strain, some paratyphoid Salmonella can move from the intestinal tract to internal organs.
-In the most studied example, S. Enteritidis has been shown to be able to colonise the ovary and oviduct and can be deposited (at a very low prevalence) inside eggs laid by infected hens.
+The most studied example is S. Enteritidis, which has been shown to be able to colonise the ovary and oviduct and can be deposited (albeit at a very low prevalence) inside eggs laid by infected hens.

-Salmonellosis of humans caused by paratyphoid Salmonella is typically an acute gastro-enteritis following the consumption of contaminated food and is usually a self-limiting illness.
-A range of food products – including poultry – have been linked with human salmonellosis.
+Salmonellosis of humans caused by paratyphoid Salmonella is typically acute gastroenteritis following the consumption of contaminated food and is usually a self-limiting illness.
+A range of food products, including poultry, have been linked with human salmonellosis.